raphaelbussa/PermissionUtils/README.md

 * FullCallback: gives you all the information on permission requested by you
 * SimpleCallback: returns a boolean that says if all permission requests were permitted
+* SmartCallback: returns a boolean that says if all permission requests were permitted and a boolean that says if some permissions are denied forever

 #### Little extra
 If user answer "Never ask again" to a request for permission, you can redirect user to app settings, with an utils